imjoy-team/ImJoy/docs/i2k_tutorial.md

 ### Display an image with ITK/VTK Viewer, Vizarr and Kaibu

 Let's use the ITK/VTK Viewer to visualize images.
-Please read through the documentation [here](https://kitware.github.io/itk-vtk-viewer/docs/imjoy.html) before starting using it.
+Please read through the documentation [here](https://kitware.github.io/itk-vtk-viewer/docs/imjoy.html) before you start using it.

 It's rather easy, we can basically create a viewer by calling `api.createWindow(...)` (or `api.showDialog(...)` if you want a popup window), then we call `viewer.setImage()` by passing a numpy array (2D or 3D).

-See the example below:
+See the example below (loading the default image might be a bit slow, just wait until the image is shown):
 <!-- ImJoyPlugin: { "type": "native-python", "name": "itk-vtk-viewer-plugin", "requirements": ["imageio"]} -->
 ```python
 from imjoy import api